 SIP meaning is it helps you invest a fixed amount of money regularly in various mutual funds schemes depending on your financial goals.
 You have the potential to create long-term wealth, by investing a small sum of money through Systematic Investment Plan.
 The Systematic Investment Plan approach suits people with regular cash flow or a fixed salary.

 For example – You want to build a fund of Rs.
 5.4 Lakhs in 3 years for foreign travel trip.
 By starting a monthly SIP investment for Rs.
 15,000, you can achieve the goal conveniently.

-The SIP works in three stages.
+The Systematic Investment Plan works in three stages.
 This is how it works;

 Stage 1 – SIP Mandate

 Investors need to give a mandate (authorization to invest via SIPs) to invest in MF This can be done online by selecting the “Systematic Investment Plan” option while you are investing.
 But for the offline method, you need to fill a mandate form and submit it along with the application form.
 Also, on the form, you need to indicate your choice for the date (on which the amount will be invested) and the amount.
 If done subsequently, then the mandate forms can be submitted online through your MF account.

 In the offline method, you need to submit the mandate to the office of the mutual fund house, Karvy, or CAMS.

 When you give a mandate, the fund house auto-debits your bank account for the indicated Investment amount through standing instruction.
 The funds are then transferred through ECS for investing in a MF scheme.
 Likewise, the subsequent investment amounts will also be auto-debited at your indicated Systematic Investment Plan interval.
 This way, you need not worry about missing any payments.

 Stage 3 – Allotment of Mutual Fund Units